Shumai: Uyghur shaomai

 In northwest China, the Uyghur people of Xinjiang adapted shaomai into two regional varieties.
 The southern Xinjiang recipes differ slightly from the northern version in terms of ingredients and method.
 The filling of the northern version consists of mutton or beef, along with green onion and radish, whereas the southern filling primarily uses glutinous rice with smaller amounts of mutton or beef.
 Minced meat from sheep ribs containing some fat is ideal.

 Jiangxi Yifeng shaomai

 Called the Yifeng shaomai in the southeastern Jiangxi province, this version's distinct flavour comes from a blend of pork mince, bread flour, sesame seed powder, ground pepper and sugar.
 It is particularly popular in the area of Yifeng Tanshan Tianbao where it is one of the foods eaten during the Chinese New Year celebration.

 Variants from other countries

 Japanese shūmai

-Shūmai in Japan usually use pork and minced onion as the main ingredients and are usually topped with a green pea.
-Compared to Chinese shaomai in which the meat filling is usually minced, the meat in Japanese shumai is ground to a paste.
+Shūmai in Japan usually use pork and minced onion as the main ingredients and are often topped with a green pea.
+While the meat filling in Chinese shaomai is usually minced, the meat filling in Japanese shumai is ground to a paste.

+Hawaiian pork hash

+Pork hash in Hawaii consists primarily of ground pork, sometimes with minced shrimp added.
+Lye is sometimes used to treat the pork to add a bouncy texture.
+Ginger, Chinese rice wine, soy sauce, sesame oil, and white pepper are common seasonings to the farce.
+Water chestnuts and carrots are sometimes added.
+The outer covering is made of a thin yellow or white dough.
+Pork hash in Hawaii is fairly large, often the size of a large chicken egg.
+It is often served with soy sauce mixed with hot mustard.